 If you're a user at a business and you're getting errors, contact the person who manages your business's internal website.
 These types of problems can often only be fixed by the webmaster (SharePoint admin) or someone at your company.

-If you're a SharePoint admin, webmaster, or site manager, and your users are asking questions about correlation IDs, this can help you.
+If you're a SharePoint admin, webmaster, or site manager, and your users are asking questions about correlation IDs, this article can help you.

 What a correlation ID is and isn't